On-Demand: The Ethics of TeleMental Health with Post-COVID Updates - 6 CEUs

 - Assess the dangers of practicing across state lines and the options available to do so legally, including updates on PSYPACT, the Counseling Compact, where the Social Workers and MFTs are on their progress.

 - Summarize what you need to include in your Informed Consent to Treatment regarding TeleMental Health.

-- Demonstrate ways to respond to and manage emergencies, including a thorough assessment of client fit for technology-assisted media.
+- Demonstrate ways to respond to and manage emergencies, including a thorough assessment of client fit for TeleMental Health.

 - Explain important TeleMental Health details such as verifying a client's identity and how to bill appropriately for your services.

 - Identify the TeleMental Health issues related to recommending Apps and Websites and how to do so ethically.

-- Discuss the ethical considerations of Social Media such as Facebook, Twitter, Instagram, LinkedIn, and Google searches.
+- Discuss the ethical considerations of Social Media such as Facebook, Twitter, Instagram, LinkedIn, Snapchat, Tiktok, and Google searches.